fengranMark/OpenDecoder/README.md

     │ └── wikipedia
     ├── src/
     │ ├── retrieval
-    │ └── model
+    │ └── model/qwen_decoder
     ├── utils/
     ├── outputs/

-Then index the Wikipedia collection and construct passage ID to passage text map.
-(Remember to use your path)
+Then index the Wikipedia collection and construct a mapping from passage ID to passage text.
+(Remember to use your relative path)

     python ./src/e5_dense_index.py
     python ./utils/wikipid2psg.py